-Students are asked to learn, practice and master a wide range of skills across the Middle Years Programme from Grade 6 through to Grade 10 (there are 104 explicitly recognised by the IB).
-These are divided into ten 'clusters', and five 'categories'.
+Students are asked to learn, practice and master a wide range of skills across the IB Middle Years Programme, from Grade 6 through to Grade 10.
+Five ATL Skill Categories are further divided into ten ATL Skill Clusters by the IB, which help students learn how to learn more effectively.